hemantc09/nextstardigitalapp/README.md

 3. Open the terminal Run command to install dependencies : npm install
 4. Run command to run the app:  npm run start
 5. Now app is running on port 3000: Visit URL in your browser: http://localhost:3000/

+App Logic:

+1. Read the JSON response from API
+2. Filter the Array of object based on requirement [Using JS filter method]
+3. Sort the Array based on requirement [Using JS sort method]
+4. Render the Data on the screen

+Note: Please reach out to me for any questions/access.